Custom Truck One Source Renovation

-Complex work jump-starts Custom Truck One Source building transformation.
+Complex work jump-starts building transformation at Custom Truck One Source.

 Few projects in our portfolio over the past quarter-century have been as complicated as the expansion of Custom Truck One Source in Kansas City’s Blue Valley Industrial Corridor.
 That’s why we enjoyed it so much!

 Custom Truck’s operation stretches across more than 100 acres in an area with a heavy industrial history dating back more than a century.
 Kansas City’s steel industry grew up in the Northeast part of town and defined it until rusting away in the 1990s.